 What is Pupillary Distance (PD) measurement and how can I measure it?

 Your pupillary distance measures the distance between the centers of each eye.
 It is measured in millimeters and used to align the center of the lense with your pupils.
 Optometrists don’t normally provide this measure as it’s traditionally measured by Opticians when placing your order for glasses.
-However, Focals require your PD for both left and right eyes when placing you order - please ask your eye care professional for this measure noted on your Rx.
+However, Focals require your PD for both left and right eyes - please ask your eye care professional for this measure noted on your Rx.

 Can I wear contacts with Focals?

 Yes, you can wear contacts with non-prescription Focals.

 Do I need to visit an eye doctor before ordering Focals?